 - Can I solve problems involving addition and subtraction?

-- Do I understand and use commutivity in relation to addition, multiplication (can be done in any order) subtraction, and division (must be done in correct order)?
+- Do I understand and can use commutivity in relation to addition, multiplication (can be done in any order) subtraction, and division (must be done in correct order)?

 Measurement and Geometry